 Bio(s)

-Given that my debut novel follows a dhampir — half-human, half-monster wrestling with her dual-nature — it’s only fitting you follow dual author biographies.
+As my debut novel follows a dhampir — half-human, half-monster wrestling with her dual-nature — it’s only fitting you follow dual author biographies.

-Human-Mode
+Human-Mode Bio

+And fantasy (urban or not) lets you give expression to truths almost unfettered.
 As Ursula K. Le Quin put it:

 “For fantasy is true, of course.
 It isn’t factual, but it’s true.
 Children know that.
 Adults know it too and that’s precisely why many of them are afraid of fantasy.
 They know that its truth challenges, even threatens, all that is false, …”

-Monster-Mode
+Monster-Mode Bio

 What Happens Here